 When I got a woodburner for my home I began to gather firewood and started to wonder about the different qualities of the tree species.
 Working with hand tools is a great way to learn about the grain, strength and characteristics in the wood and the continuing fascination is this variation and the endless subtle design variations possible.

 What continues to pull me in is the love of using and enjoying handmade items in my everyday life, the simple pleasures of using a hand thrown mug, a turned wooden bowl and a handmade wooden spoon for my breakfast every morning makes my heart sing.
-These objects transmit the energy and care the maker put into them, and I feel a connection to objects made by people rather than machines.
+These objects transmit the energy and care the maker put into them, and I feel a connection to the people who made them.

-The wood I use is sustainably sourced from local tree surgeons, woodland thinning, or wind blown trees, and is all worked with hand tools.
+The wood I use is sustainably sourced from local tree surgeons, or coppiced woodland, and is all worked with hand tools.
 My spoons aren't sanded, instead they are finished with the skilled use of super sharp knives which leave a smooth yet faceted surface showing the final cuts.
+My bowls are made on a pole lathe with the tool marks present such as our ancestors would have used.

 Amy Leake, Sussex, UK